melaniewalsh/mwalsh/_posts/2016-11-07-building-tweets-of-a-native-son-part2.markdown

 But why?
 Why does Baldwin appear so much more frequently than other black writers?
 What about his style, insights, or legacy resonates in this particular historical moment and on this particular platform?

 These are the literary questions that I will seek to answer in future posts through close-reading and further investigation of the data.
-But for now, I'll just share an overview of the Ferguson-Baldwin data, produced using the twarc utilities and  like to share a broad overview of these archives.
+But for now, I'll just share an overview of the Ferguson-Baldwin data produced using some twarc utilities and twarc-report.
 Check out the most popular retweets, hashtags, URLs, and image URLs below.

 # **August Baldwin Tweet Archive**